 Terrestrial vegetation is one of the most dominant forms of life on earth.
 In deserts, shrubs are the dominant vegetation (Miriti, Joseph Wright, and Howe 2001; Throop et al. 2012).
 Foundation shrubs can structurally facilitate other taxa through their canopy (Filazzola et al. 2017) by providing a cooler, more humid microhabitat that experiences less direct solar radiation (Filazzola et al. 2017; Holzapfel and Mahall 1999).
 Facilitation is defined as an interaction where one or more species (beneficiary) benefit from a benefactor, whilst none are harmed (+/0) (Bertness and Leonard 1997).
 With an increase in stress in a system, the direction of competitive interactions often switches to facilitation – Generally, the magnitude of this interaction also increases with increase in abiotic pressures.
 This is formally known as the Stress Gradient Hypothesis (SGH) first described by Bertness and Callaway (1994).
 Ephedra Californica (Mormon Tea) is a common foundation shrub, native to the Southwestern regions of California (Sawyer, Keeler-Wolf, and Evens 2009), able to benefits other plants (Lortie et al. 2018) and animals (Ivey et al. 2020).
 Foundation shrubs in dryland systems are typically slow-growing (Sawyer, Keeler-Wolf, and Evens 2009), difficult to establish in areas impacted by climate change (Meyer and Pendleton 2005), and frequently cleared by ranchers for livestock farming (Webb and Stielstra 1979).
 One way to replicate the ameliorating effects of shrubs canopies is through UV permeable artificial shelters (Ghazian, Zuliani, and Lortie 2020).
-Artificial shelters have been incorporated into ecological studies for a relatively long time (Yahdjian and Sala 2002; Marion et al. 1997; Lelièvre et al. 2010) and can provide micro-climatic heterogeneity at fine-scales by offering more stable temperatures and less direct solar radiation compared to the open gaps (Ghazian, Zuliani, and Lortie 2020).
+Artificial shelters have been incorporated into ecological studies for a relatively long time (Yahdjian and Sala 2002; Marion et al. 1997; Lelièvre et al. 2010) and can provide micro-climatic heterogeneity at fine-scales, by offering more stable temperatures and less direct solar radiation compared to the open gaps (Ghazian, Zuliani, and Lortie 2020).
 Structural heterogeneity is important for biodiversity and community dynamics (Yang et al. 2015) because heterogeneity can increase the ability of organisms to colonize different microsites (Lundholm 2009).
 Shrubs, solar farm deploys, and artificial shelters can increase spatial heterogeneity of the landscape.
 Although UV permeable shelters can be used as a viable restoration strategy, associations with the resident fauna are not yet explored.
 Hence, to promote their widespread-use, non-trophic interactions with animals, alongside impacts on the understory vegetation, must also be examined.
 Moreover, studies such as one by (Arida and Bull 2008) have reported the tendency of wildlife to avoid artificial shelters made of plastic, such as those made of PVC, when wooden or brick alternatives were available.
 Likewise, it is vital that we continuously strive to improve shelter designs by replacing the plastic PVC frame with more eco-friendly, organic alternatives such as wood.

 Foundation plants can facilitate other vegetation growing in their understory.
 Plant-plant facilitation research has favoured theme by ecologist with studies examining the topic receiving considerable attention in the last two decades (Brooker et al. 2007).
 Interactions among plants commonly encompass positive and negative effects functioning instantaneously and bidirectionally (Holzapfel and Mahall 1999), with shrubs enforcing strong positive and weak, or no negative effects on survival, biomass production, and seed production of the entire annual community.
 Similarly, artificial shelters can also increase plant production and Leaf Area Index (LAI) of understory plants (Sudmeyer et al. 2002), mainly due to their windbreak abilities.
 Knowing this, it would be interesting to experimentally manipulate annual growth by planting seeds under UV permeable shelter, natural shrubs, and the open gap to quantify similarities and differences in annual plant growth in both understories and the open.